 DHEAS offers various health benefits, including improved cognitive function, regulation of insulin-like growth factor 1 (IGF-1), modulation of glucose uptake, and enhanced immune system.
 Additionally, it can help maintain healthy skin and bones while also playing a role in sexual function.

-What does a high level of DHEAS mean?
+What does a high level of DHEA Sulfate mean?

 High levels of DHEAS may indicate an adrenal gland disorder or tumor.
 It could also be associated with polycystic ovary syndrome (PCOS) in women or congenital adrenal hyperplasia (CAH).
-High levels should be evaluated by a healthcare professional to determine the underlying cause and appropriate treatment.
+A healthcare professional should assess high levels to determine the underlying cause and the best course of action.

 What affects DHEAS levels?

 Several factors can affect DHEAS levels, such as age, stress, medications like corticosteroids or hormonal therapies, obesity, kidney disease, and disorders affecting the adrenal glands.
 Lifestyle factors like diet and exercise may also influence these hormone levels.

 Is there a difference between DHEA and DHEAS?